eswarithattakoti/CloudVendor-SpringBoot/README.md

 # CloudVendor-SpringBoot
-It is used for  stotr data in database and using springboot.
+It is used for  stotre Some cloud vendor  data in database and using springboot.